 Every owner of any residential rental property in Schiller Park is required to participate in the Village Crime Free Housing Program.

 Landlords are required to attend an eight hour seminar only once.
 Landlords will be required to attend a 30-60 minute refresher course every three years.

 Please contact Officer Sam Anderson, the Crime Free Housing Coordinator, at 847-671-8567, or send an email to: email@example.com.

 Yes.
 It is required to have all the property's tenants sign one copy of the Crime Free lease addendum.
 However, please keep those signed copies in your records.
 Schiller Park does no longer need the tenant-signed copies.

 All pertinent documents for the Crime Free Housing Program can be found on the Crime Free Housing Program page here.

 Current and past Village Budgets are available on our Financial Information Page.

 Yes.
-You can view the last several reports, also called "audits," by visiting our Financial Information Page.
+The last several reports, also called "audits," can be viewed by visiting our Financial Information Page.